Wealthfront Rating:

 Investing and Trading

-Wealthfront mainly functions as a robo advisor that automates trades in a small group of ETFs.
-Below are some of the funds it uses to build portfolios:
+Wealthfront is mainly a robo advisor that manages trading in a small selection of ETFs.
+Here are some examples of funds used in its portfolios:

-Tax-loss harvesting and auto rebalancing come standard on Wealthfront's robo accounts.
+Tax-loss harvesting and automatic rebalancing are included in Wealthfront robo accounts.

-Since it began in 2008, Wealthfront has broadened its services.
-It now offers automated bond portfolios, such as an automated bond ladder.
-The first invests in bond funds, while the second holds individual bonds.
-Socially responsible automated portfolios are also available.
+Since starting in 2008, Wealthfront has expanded its products.
+It now offers automated bond portfolios, including a bond ladder that invests in individual bonds.
+There are also socially-responsible automated portfolios.

-Wealthfront also introduced brokerage accounts with access to ETFs and individual stocks beyond the S&P 500.
-Because these accounts are mostly self-directed, they don’t come with the automated system’s tax-loss harvesting.
-However, curated stock collections are available.
-In either case, brokerage account orders are not-held orders, so Wealthfront manages their pricing and timing.
+Recently, Wealthfront launched brokerage accounts with access to ETFs and individual stocks outside the S&P 500.
+These accounts are mostly self-directed and don’t include tax-loss harvesting.
+They do provide curated stock collections.
+Orders are not-held orders, meaning Wealthfront controls trade price and timing.

-This portfolio could lose a substantial amount of money in any year.
-Given your net worth, risk comfort, and your full investment picture, we suggest investing under $6,900.00 in this portfolio.
+This portfolio has a high chance of losing a significant amount of money in any given year.
+Considering your net worth, risk tolerance, and all of your investments, we recommend investing less than $6,900.00 total in this portfolio.

 Cash Features

-As the name suggests, Wealthfront focuses on building wealth, not just investing.
-Its cash account adds to comprehensive money management.
-A Visa debit card is included, along with these benefits:
+Wealthfront also provides a cash account with banking tools to round out money management.
+A Visa debit card is included, along with:

 - 19,000 in-network ATMs

-- Two out-of-network ATM fees reimbursed per month (maximum of $5 per event)
+- Two out-of-network ATM fee refunds per month (up to $5 each)

 - Free wire transfers